 At times, videos may be available for skill practice and review.
 Other times, only a demonstration will be given by the instructor.
-The videos provided are intended as a guide on how the skill should flow and not intended for specific sterile procedure.
-The student should follow the procedure checklist for the sterility of the content/skill.
-It is the responsibility of the student to set aside time to practice skills in the nursing lab, at the CCE or at home, outside of normal class time.
+It is the responsibility of the student to set aside time to practice skills in the nursing lab, or at home, outside of normal class time.

-At times, there will be an instructor or instructors who can assist in lab during the students practice times.
-This is why it is important for the student to come to class prepared for the lecture and part of being prepared is to review the skills for that particular procedure discussed.
+At times, there will be an instructor or instructors who can assist in lab during the practice times.
+This\is why it is important for students to come to class prepared for the lecture and part of being prepared is to review the skills for that particular procedure.
 Students must always come prepared to practice with skills supplies, in case there is time allowed during class for practice.

 The nursing skills lab is open during the week from 9-4 and you may come and practice your skills at your convenience if the lab is not scheduled for use with another course.
-You can check the lab schedule to make sure of the times it will be available.
 It is very important that you take advantage of lab days during the week.